carly1900/matryoshkryption/README.md

     for instance a description, a write-up and a launching procedure.
 * directory `src/` contains the core of the challenge, that is to say its code and more generally any file required to make it work properly
-* directory `meta/` contains files related to the challenge conception-wise, such as a progression recap.